grandjeanmartin/intellectualcooperation/people.md

 ### Tomás Irish

 Tomás Irish is Senior Lecturer in Modern History at Swansea University, UK.
 He is the author of a number of works on the history of universities and intellectuals in the era of the First World War and is currently working on a monograph called _Feeding the Mind: Humanitarianism and the reconstruction of European intellectual life, 1919-1933_ for Cambridge University Press.

 ---

+### Leandro Lacquaniti

+[Leandro Lacquaniti](http://ravignani.institutos.filo.uba.ar/integrante/lacquaniti-leandro) holds a Master in History from the University Torcuato Di Tella.
+He is doctoral fellow at CONICET and his place of work is the Institute of Argentine and American History “Dr. Emilio Ravignani” of the Faculty of Philosophy and Letters of the University of Buenos Aires.

+His research topic is _The National Commission of Culture.
+State cultural agencies, artists and intellectuals in Argentina (1933-1955)_.
+As part of this project, he investigates the functioning of the _Argentine Commission for Intellectual Cooperation_ between 1937 and 1948.
+This was a diplomatic agency of the Argentine State that coordinated its actions with the National Commission of Culture to implement its cultural policies.

+He integrates the following research groups: “Cultural history of politics.
+Argentina, 20th and 21st centuries”; “The representations of the past in Argentina, between historiographical disputes and political battles (1930-1960)”, “Intersections between politics and ideas.
+Argentina (1890-1943)”, “Liberalism, nationalism and populism in Argentina: the political traditions under discussion (1880-1976)”.

+Published works: “The intellectual property law of 1933.
+Projects and parliamentary debates on copyright in Argentina”; “The 'criollo gaucho' and the debates on the literary canon.
+The prizes of the National Commission of Culture in the thirties in Argentina (1935-1943)”.

+---